arjunptm/GITS/README.md

 We heavily rely on the [`argparse`](https://docs.python.org/3/library/argparse.html) module, and the documentation for [`add_argument()`](https://docs.python.org/3/library/argparse.html#argparse.ArgumentParser.add_argument) method will be extremely helpful.

 1. [`code`](code) contains all of our working code.
 The structure is as follows:
    - [`gits.py`](code/gits.py) is where it all starts.
-For each feature we support, we have a few corresponding lines that call
+For each feature we support, we have a few lines that call the corresponding `gits_<commandname>.py`.
+   - `gits_<commandname.>py` is a file describing in detail what each supported command should do.
+E.g. [`gits_clone.py`](code/gits_clone.py) to clone, and [`gits_add`](code/gits_add.py) to add.
+   - To modify how a command is called, you need to edit [`gits.py`](code/gits.py).
+To change what a command does, you need to edit `gits_<commandname.>py`.
+   - To add a new command, you need to add corresponding calls and imports to [`gits.py`](code/gits.py), and additionally create a `gits_<commandname.>py` to go with it.
+2. [`configurations`](configurations) contains the files required to install/set-up GITS on your system.
+Further instructions can be found [below](#installation-guidelines).
+3. [`test`](test) contains all of our test cases.

+Additionally, while you can think of new features to add and more git commands to simplify, we have also left a few issues marked [`good first issue`](https://github.com/arjunptm/GITS/labels/good%20first%20issue) open as a good place to get started from.
+You may work on these to help you get comfortable with the project to begin with.

+Also check out our [Phase 1 project board](https://github.com/arjunptm/GITS/projects/1) to get a good idea of where each process stands.
+You may create a copy of this to begin your Phase 2 work.

 ### Installation Guidelines: